Yakushima

 Getting around

-Yakushima is mostly developed around its coast, except for the wild western side where mountains drop straight into the sea.
-A road circles the island and connects all the main towns.
-Most hotels, beaches, hot springs, waterfalls, and museums are close to this road.
-The west coast and roads into the mountains are narrow and winding, but they lead to beautiful cedar forests, hiking trails, and parks near towns like Miyanoura and Anbo.
+Yakushima is mostly developed along its coast, with the exception of the wild western side, where mountains drop dramatically into the sea.
+A circular road runs around the island, connecting all the main towns.
+Most hotels, beaches, hot springs, waterfalls, and museums are located near this road.
+While the west coast and mountain roads are narrow and winding, they offer access to beautiful cedar forests, hiking trails, and natural parks near towns like Miyanoura and Anbo.

-The best way to get around Yakushima is by rental car, which you can find at Miyanoura Port and the airport.
-It takes about three hours to drive around the island.
-Some places, like the Arakawa trailhead (except in winter), are only accessible by shuttle bus.
-Regular buses run about once an hour around the island but do not go along the west coast.
-They also go into the mountains, but less often.
-Bus passes are available (1-day, 3-day, 4-day), but they don’t work for shuttle buses.
+The best way to get around Yakushima is by rental car, available at both Miyanoura Port and the airport.
+It takes about three hours to drive around the entire island.
+Some areas, such as the Arakawa trailhead (except in winter), are only accessible by shuttle bus.
+Regular public buses run approximately once per hour along the main road, but they do not service the west coast.
+Some buses also go into the mountains, though less frequently.
+Multi-day bus passes (1-day, 3-day, 4-day) are available, but they are not valid on shuttle buses.

 Attractions